essedii/meals-generator/README.md

-# This program generates a daily meal plan and provides the approximate total amount of its calories, carbohydrates, fats and proteins.
+# This program generates a random daily meal plan and provides the approximate total amount of its calories, carbohydrates, fats and proteins.